lukkyjoe/algolia/README.md

 #TODOs
 1. Search for restaurants by name, cuisine, location
 2. Format stars_count to number type
+3. Payment options are nested inside an array

 #Assumptions (to be verified)
 1. Cuisine is toggle